Which one will give me more performance?

 - Reduced Costs - By rotating your tires regularly, they'll last far longer and reduce operating costs.
 Track use will amplify these cost savings.

 - Simplicity - Buying wheels and tires is just easier when they are all the same size.
 Keeping a spare is easier since you know it will fit the front or the rear if needed.

 Reasons to use a Staggered Fitment:

 - More Rear Traction - By fitting a wider tire on the drive axle, you'll have more available traction in higher-horsepower vehicles.
 This is most useful in straight-line acceleration from a stop and when exiting a corner.

 - Improved Aesthetics - Both the front and rear wheels can sit flush with the fenders without requiring the use of spacers.

-- Retain OEM-Like Handling - Most FR vehicles come with staggered fitments from the factory.
+- Retain OEM-Like Handling - Most front-engine rear-wheel-drive vehicles come with staggered fitments from the factory.
 By sticking with this layout you can retain the handling characteristics of the car that you may already familiar with.